BestKora/PlayingCard-Memorize-SwiftUI/README.md

 # Playing Card Memorize with SwiftUI

-For this app Xcode 12 GM and MacOS Catalina or higher are required.
+For this app Xcode 12 and MacOS Catalina or higher are required.

 - Reactive MVVM + MVI
 - Generic Model & Polimorphism